cloudhubke/cloudhub-components-docs/src/pages/docs/getting-started/react.md

 import {Block, Button, Text } from 'cloudhub-components'

-React-Native components are designed to work with expo.
-If you are using any other eg react-native-cli to start your project, this may not work for you.
+cloudhub-components are designed to work in any reactjs project.

 ## Installing

-In your expo project, run this command.
+In your project, run this command.

 ```sh
 npm install --save cloudhub-components
 ```

-Once expo is installed, make sure to create a theme folder [like the one in the project](https://github.com/cloudhubke/expo-components/tree/master/lib/theme).
+Once, installed, make sure to create a theme folder [like the one in the project](https://github.com/cloudhubke/cloudhub-components/tree/master/src/theme).
 The required configuration parameters are `colors, fonts, sizes`.

 Once done, configure pass theme to `ThemeProvider` context.